Sash window refurbishment with no unsightly patches after restoration. Sash Windows Repair with Guarantee for 8/15/20 years.

-Lamination is widely used in construction and other industries like flooring, furniture production, car manufacturing among others.
+Lamination is widely used in construction and other industries like flooring, furniture production, and car manufacturing among others.
 Laminating with Tricoya allows us to achieve an excellent level of timber protection without a heavy price tag.

 Our method of renovating utilises our engineering background, joinery, carpentry and decorating skills.
 Some of the tools we use in our work we made from drawings, others were customised for the processes involved.
-Each repair is individual, yet follows a strict guidelines to achieve the highest quality and protection for the windows.
+Each repair is individual, yet follows strict guidelines to achieve the highest quality and protection for the windows.